Skip to main content

 1. Open the Word file and place the cursor where you want to insert the video.

-5. Right-click the embedded Windows Media Player, then, select Properties from the context menu.
+5. Right-click the embedded Windows Media Player control and select "Properties" from the context menu.

-6. In the Properties pane, click Custom to show the button.
-Then click button, see screenshot:
+6. In the "Properties" pane, click "Custom" to reveal the More button.
+Then, click the button.

 Tips: While Design Mode is enabled, you can freely adjust the size and position of the video player to fit your document’s layout.